nnirror/facet/README.md

 		- `$('example').noise(1000).size(n1).play(); // upscaling 1000 samples of noise to be 1 whole note long`
 ---
 - **scale** ( _new_min_, _new_max_, _exponent_ = 1 )
-	- moves the FacetPattern to a new range, from `new_min` to `new_max`, with `exponent` allowing for nonlinear transformations. **NOTE**: this function will return the average of new_min and new_max if the FacetPattern is only 1 value long. since you cannot interpolate where the value would fall in the new range, without a larger FacetPattern to provide initial context of the value's relative position.
+	- moves the FacetPattern to a new range, from `new_min` to `new_max`, with `exponent` allowing for nonlinear transformations. **NOTE**: this method will return the average of `new_min` and `new_max` if the FacetPattern is only 1 value long. since you cannot interpolate where the value would fall in the new range, without a larger FacetPattern to provide initial context of the value's relative position.
 This operation works better with sequences larger than 3 or 4.
 	- example:
 		- `$('example').sine(10,100).scale(0,1); // unipolar signal`
 ---